Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 - they take on an ethereal, translucent appearance
 - the efficacy of all effects made by and against them is halved
 - they may interact with banished creatures (and vice versa)
-- at the end of each of their turns, if they are above 0 life, make a Focus attack against them.
+- at the end of each of their turns, if they are above 0 life, make a special attack against Focus against them.
 If it hits, deal 2d6 + 2 \* Presence decay damage

 ### Gift of Rebirth